 Bike travel cases come in all shapes and sizes.
 Our list of over 55 different options will help you choose the right one for you.

-Now that you have a better understanding of luggage rules generally, we will turn our attention to the rules that apply specifically to a bike.
+Now that you have a better understanding of luggage rules generally, we will turn our attention to the rules that apply specifically bikes on a plane.

 Each airline applies its own set of rules in relation to weight and size limits for bikes.
 It is important that you are aware of the rules that apply to your airline as you will be charged excess baggage fees if your luggage is outside the limit.
 If necessary call the airline and confirm your understanding of the rules.